jundalisay/superb/content/en/research/mun/englands-treasure/chapter-4.md

-+++
+---
-title=  "Selling Our Money in the Merchandise Trade increases our Wealth" heading=  "Chapter 4 " date=  2020-01-29 image=  "/covers/treasure.jpg"
+title:  "Selling Our Money in the Merchandise Trade increases our Wealth"
-# image=  "https= //sorasystem.sirv.com/photos/medieval/guinea.jpg"
+heading:  "Chapter 4 "
+image: "/covers/treasure.jpg"
-description=  "According to Mun, exporting local currency to facilitate foreign trade increases national wealth" linkb=  "/research/mun/englands-treasure/chapter-2" linkbtext=  "Chapter 2" linkf=  "/research/mun/englands-treasure/chapter-5" linkftext=  "Chapter 5"
+description:  "According to Mun, exporting local currency to facilitate foreign trade increases national wealth"
-+++
+author: Mun
+---

 Our annual consumption of foreign goods is £2,000,000.
 Our sales are £200,000.
 If we add £300,000 in money to our sales, how can we earn more money?

-### The Carrying Trade
+## The Carrying Trade

 We can earn more money by bringing in more foreign goods to be re-sold overseas, since we would not need them locally.
 - If we send £100,000 money to Amsterdam to buy Pepper then send it to Italy, it must yield £200,000, doubling the money.